dparret/simple-race-timer/README.md

 # Simple Race Timer

 This is a truly minimal timer to manually time any small races.
-It's built to survive page refresh, but nothing more.
+It's built to survive page refresh and can work off line (if not refreshed), but nothing more.

 It's also built to be mobile friendly.